TommiGustafsson-HMP/foam/packages/foam-vscode/README.md

 #### Example

 - `[[my page]]` links to `My page.md` but shows as `my page` in the preview.

+### 3. Custom File Dropdown Provider

+When `"foam.use-custom-file-dropdown-provider"` setting is `true`, Visual Studio Code uses a custom file dropdown provider that places dropped files under `/uploads/` using a special logic.
+It creates a folder under `/uploads/` based on the current document folder and the current document name.
+For example, files related to `/Items/Amulets.md` go under `/uploads/Items/Amulets/`.

 ## Foam Extension Features